oSharpey/cyber-obsidian/year-3/osm/CW2.md

 		- `index=botsv1 sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational host=we8105desk EventCode=2 TargetFilename="C:\\Users\\bob.smith.WAYNECORPINC\\*.txt"`
 	- We can use the dc() function like we used before to get a count of all unique files
 		- `index=botsv1 sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational host=we8105desk EventCode=2 TargetFilename="C:\\Users\\bob.smith.WAYNECORPINC\\*.txt" | stats dc(TargetFilename)`
-	- Th
+	- This gives *406* text files most likely encrypted
-1. **There was a VBScript found during the post mortem, which launches a temp file.
+2. **There was a VBScript found during the post mortem, which launches a temp file.
 Locate is the ParentProcessId of this initial launch and the name of the temp file the VBScript had executed?**